Menu

 Tax residency in Gibraltar is determined by the 183-day rule.
 If you spend 183 days or more in Gibraltar within a tax year (July to June), you're considered tax resident and must pay Gibraltar income tax on your worldwide employment income.

-There are some important nuances:
+Some important nuances:

-- If you're employed by a Gibraltar company, you pay Gibraltar tax regardless of where you live
+• If you're employed by a Gibraltar company, you pay Gibraltar tax regardless of where you live

-- If you're self-employed and operate from Gibraltar, you pay Gibraltar tax on Gibraltar-sourced income
+• If you're self-employed and operate from Gibraltar, you pay Gibraltar tax on Gibraltar-sourced income

-- If you work remotely for a company outside Gibraltar while living there, your income is taxable in Gibraltar once you're resident
+• If you work remotely for a company outside Gibraltar while living there, your income is taxable in Gibraltar once you're resident

-- Double taxation agreements exist with some countries (though Gibraltar's treaty network is smaller than the UK's)
+• Double taxation agreements exist with some countries, though Gibraltar's treaty network is smaller than the UK's

 What About the Category 2 Tax Status?

-- Not have been resident in Gibraltar in the previous five years
+• Not have been resident in Gibraltar in the previous five years

-- Have approved residential accommodation worth at least £1 million (or pay rent of at least £4,000/month)
+• Hold approved residential accommodation worth at least ~£350,000 freehold, or pay rent of at least ~£4,250 per month

-- Pass a "fit and proper" assessment
+• Pass a fit and proper assessment

-- Maintain adequate private health insurance
+• Maintain adequate private health insurance

 What Is Daily Life Like for a Digital Nomad in Gibraltar?